yure07/form-manipulation/README.md

 Envisiousing performance and code that not repeat yourself.

-In the project the user can, register products that will to an fake API, reared in website [Drona HQ](https://apigenerator.dronahq.com/)
+In the project the user can, register products that will to an Mock API, reared in website [Drona HQ](https://apigenerator.dronahq.com/)

-Also see the products list of the fake API in route `/products`.
+Also see the products list of the Mock API in route `/products`.

 All the `<input/>` need be filled to send the data.